Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation: Proposed Solution

 \textbf{Step 1: VLM for Text Generation}

 At the heart of the model is a VLM model that converts images into textual descriptions.
 This component is particularly effective due to its dual-modality architecture, which enables the model to learn joint representations of visual and linguistic information, as illustrated in Figure ~\ref{RL_VLM}.

+Unlike standard captioning models, the VLM is fine-tuned using privacy-sensitive supervision.
+Images are paired with privacy-annotated captions (e.g., "driver visible", "face obscured") and penalized when text exposes private details.
+A privacy classifier guides gradient updates so the VLM learns to avoid personally identifiable information (PII) descriptors during generation.
+This adaptation aligns the latent visual–text representations toward privacy-aware semantics.

 The VLM first performs object extraction with high accuracy, guided by the following loss function:

 where $1_{obj}^i$ indicates whether an object exists in cell $i, p_i$ is the true class probability distribution for cell $i$, and $\hat{p}_i$ is the predicted distribution.